startup101/startup101.github.io/_posts/2020-03-20-biCycleTireThatCanChange.md

 ---
 layout: post
-title:  "The Thought :  Bi-cycle tires that can change"
+title:  "The Epiphany :  Bi-cycle tires that can change"
 tags: startup automotive bicycle
 ---